Goth subculture: Styling

+Prior to the emergence of the scene in the early 1980s, Karl Lagerfeld had hosted in 1977 the Soirée Moratoire Noir party, specifying "tenue tragique noire absolument obligatoire" (black tragic dress absolutely required).
+The event included elements associated with leatherman style.

 Gothic fashion is marked by conspicuously dark, antiquated and homogeneous features.
 It is stereotyped as eerie, mysterious, complex and exotic.
 A dark, sometimes morbid fashion and style of dress, typical gothic fashion includes colored black hair and black period-styled clothing.
-Both male and female goths can wear dark eyeliner and dark fingernail polish, most especially black.
+Both male and female goths wear dark eyeliner and dark fingernail polish, most especially black.
 Styles are often borrowed from punk fashion and—more currently—from the Victorian and Elizabethan periods.
 It also frequently expresses pagan, occult or other religious imagery.
 Gothic fashion and styling may also feature silver jewelry and piercings.

 Ted Polhemus described goth fashion as a "profusion of black velvets, lace, fishnets and leather tinged with scarlet or purple, accessorized with tightly laced corsets, gloves, precarious stilettos and silver jewelry depicting religious or occult themes".
-Of the male "goth look", goth historian Pete Scathe draws a distinction between the Sid Vicious archetype of black spiky hair and black leather jacket in contrast to the gender ambiguous guys wearing makeup.
-The first is the early goth gig-going look, which was essentially punk, whereas the second is what evolved into the Batcave nightclub look.
-Early goth gigs were often very hectic affairs, and the audience dressed accordingly.

 In contrast to the LARP-based Victorian and Elizabethan pomposity of the 2000s, the more Romantic side of 1980s trad-goth—mainly represented by women—was characterized by new wave/post-punk-oriented hairstyles (both long and short, partly shaved and teased) and street-compliant clothing, including black frill blouses, midi dresses or tea-length skirts, and floral lace tights, Dr. Martens, spike heels (pumps), and pointed toe buckle boots (winklepickers), sometimes supplemented with accessories such as bracelets, chokers and bib necklaces.
-This style, retroactively referred to as Ethergoth, took its inspiration from Siouxsie Sioux and mid-1980s protagonists from the 4AD roster like Elizabeth Fraser and Lisa Gerrard.
+This style, retroactively referred to as Ethergoth, took its inspiration from Siouxsie Sioux and mid-1980s musicians from the 4AD roster like Elizabeth Fraser and Lisa Gerrard.

 The New York Times noted: "The costumes and ornaments are a glamorous cover for the genre's somber themes.
 In the world of Goth, nature itself lurks as a malign protagonist, causing flesh to rot, rivers to flood, monuments to crumble and women to turn into slatterns, their hair streaming and lipstick askew".

 Cintra Wilson declares that the origins of the dark romantic style are found in the "Victorian cult of mourning."
 Valerie Steele is an expert in the history of the style.